 - Oops!Something went wrong.Please try again later.

-Readers hoping to buy Superior Plus Corp.
-(TSE:SPB) for its dividend will need to make their move shortly, as the stock is about to trade ex-dividend.
+Imperial Oil Limited (TSE:IMO) is about to trade ex-dividend in the next four days.
 The ex-dividend date is usually set to be one business day before the record date which is the cut-off date on which you must be present on the company's books as a shareholder in order to receive the dividend.
-The ex-dividend date is important because any transaction on a stock needs to have been settled before the record date in order to be eligible for a dividend.
-Accordingly, Superior Plus investors that purchase the stock on or after the 28th of September will not receive the dividend, which will be paid on the 15th of October.
+The ex-dividend date is important as the process of settlement involves two full business days.
+So if you miss that date, you would not show up on the company's books on the record date.
+Thus, you can purchase Imperial Oil's shares before the 2nd of December in order to receive the dividend, which the company will pay on the 1st of January.

-The company's upcoming dividend is CA$0.06 a share, following on from the last 12 months, when the company distributed a total of CA$0.72 per share to shareholders.
-Looking at the last 12 months of distributions, Superior Plus has a trailing yield of approximately 5.0% on its current stock price of CA$14.31.
-If you buy this business for its dividend, you should have an idea of whether Superior Plus's dividend is reliable and sustainable.
-That's why we should always check whether the dividend payments appear sustainable, and if the company is growing.
+The company's next dividend payment will be CA$0.27 per share.
+Last year, in total, the company distributed CA$1.08 to shareholders.
+Based on the last year's worth of payments, Imperial Oil has a trailing yield of 2.6% on the current stock price of CA$41.79.
+If you buy this business for its dividend, you should have an idea of whether Imperial Oil's dividend is reliable and sustainable.
+So we need to investigate whether Imperial Oil can afford its dividend, and if the dividend could grow.

-It's good to see that while Superior Plus's dividends were not covered by profits, at least they are affordable from a cash perspective.
+It's good to see that while Imperial Oil's dividends were not covered by profits, at least they are affordable from a cash perspective.
 Still, if the company repeatedly paid a dividend greater than its profits, we'd be concerned.
-Very few companies are able to sustainably pay dividends larger than their reported earnings.
+Extraordinarily few companies are capable of persistently paying a dividend that is greater than their profits.

 Have Earnings And Dividends Been Growing?